News for the Smith College Community | October 26, 2022 |

 Getting Control of Your Time

 Never have enough time to get it all done?
 Join the club!
-In this podcast hosted by Linda Nazareth, Sabina Nawaz ’88, global CEO coach, leadership speaker and writer, talks about how to let go of “magical thinking” and figure out how to get control of your time, including tips for how to set realistic goals and actually accomplish them.
+In this podcast hosted by Linda Nazareth, Sabina Nawaz ’88, a global CEO coach, leadership speaker and writer, talks about how to let go of “magical thinking” and figure out how to get control of your time, including tips for how to set realistic goals and actually accomplish them.

 Understanding the Label